Bothwell Street BioLink

 The grass monoculture will be interrupted by two different styles of biodiversity planting - “woody meadows” planted with low maintenance native shrubs, designed in collaboration with the University of Melbourne, and mulched garden beds planted with local wildflowers indigenous to our City.

-The plantings will support urban biodiversity, including local insects and pollinators.
+The plantings support urban biodiversity, including local insects and pollinators.
 Over time, these plants will encourage more native fauna, such as small insectivorous native birds, to reside in the area.
 Nest boxes and habitat features like logs and boulders will also be introduced to the space to provide additional habitat.

 Notifications regarding the project were sent to nearby residents in June 2022.